yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/yb_terminated_queries.md

 Use the YugabyteDB `yb_terminated_queries` view to see terminated queries and the reason for their termination.

 When a query quits for unexpected reasons, information about the query and the responsible backend is stored.
-You can access this information by using `yb_terminated_queries` view.
-Earlier, terminated queries could be listed using the function `yb_pg_stat_get_queries`, which still works.
-This view is built on top of this function.
+You can access this information by using `yb_terminated_queries` view which is built on top of the `yb_pg_stat_get_queries` function.
 The view returns queries using the following criteria:

 - Temporary file size exceeds `temp_file_limit`.
 - Terminated by SIGSEGV - the query terminated due to a crash in the PostgreSQL process.
 - Terminated by SIGKILL - the query was killed by the system's out of memory killer because the node is running out of memory.

 {{% explore-setup-single %}}

 ## Supported fields

 At a `ysqlsh` prompt, run the following meta-commands to return the fields supported by `yb_terminated_queries`: